Life On The Red Dot

 Food

 Food is varied and relatively affordable in Singapore.
-Food from food centres in shopping malls costs approximately SGD6 – SGD8.
-Neighbourhood food centres can offer food at a price as low as SGD2.50.
-Budget at least SGD560 a month for food expenses.
+Food from food centres in shopping malls costs approximately SGD6 — SGD10.
+The average price of hawker food in Singapore typically ranges from $3.50 to $7.00 per dish.
+Budget at least SGD200 a month for food expenses (food groceries).

-Varieties of hawker food from maxwell Food Centre.
+Varieties of hawker food from Lau Pa Sat.

 Transportation

 The Singapore public transport system is one of the most affordable in the world.
-A one-way average fare, bus or MRT (Mass Rapid Transit), costs approximately SGD1.60.
-A bus and MRT combined fares will cost an average SGD100 — SGD150/month for daily commute to and from school.
+A one-way average fare, bus or MRT (Mass Rapid Transit), costs ranges from approximately SGD1.19 — SGD2.47 for adults using a stored-value card.
+A bus and MRT combined fares will cost an average SGD150/month for daily commute to and from school.

 The Bus, MRT, LRT and taxi system make up the public transport system in Singapore.